eraofchaos/eraofchaos.github.io/artifacts/Dragonbone Greaves.md

 ---
 title: "Artifacts - Power of the Dragon Father - Dragonbone Greaves"
 permalink: /artifacts/Dragonbone Greaves/
-excerpt: "Power of the Dragon Father - Dragonbone Greaves.
+excerpt: "Era of Chaos  Power of the Dragon Father - Dragonbone Greaves.
 Greaves made with the Dragon King's shin bones.
 One of the components of Power of the Dragon Father."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Dragonbone Greaves.md"